jwarnold/Analyzing-the-Analysts/README.md

   john.jw.arnold@gmail.com

   https://www.linkedin.com/in/john-arnold-99aab0189/

+I am very open to criticism or pointers to my coding and style

 Shameless plug: If you liked it or found it useful, consider interviewing me for a job!
 I am based in Toronto.